DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 }
 ```

-Once this Transaction request is received, Lightrail will search through Value Stores and evaluates their redemption rules against the Transaction `metadata`.
+Once this Transaction request is received, Lightrail will iterate through the Card's Value Stores and evaluates their redemption rules against the Transaction `metadata`.
 In this case, if the `cart.total` is greater than or equal to $100 (i.e. 10000 cents), it unlocks the $5 Value Store for spending.
 The following diagram depicts this process.

 <a name="transaction-valustore-anchor"></a>